FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

                 sensor.get_attribute("capacity_in_mw"),
                 index=pd.date_range(start, end, freq=resolution, closed="left"),
             )

+        def inspect_config(self):
+            """Do not care about any flex config sent in.""" self.config_inspected = True

-.. note:: It's possible to add arguments that describe the asset flexibility and the EMS context in more detail.
-For example,
+.. note:: It's possible to add arguments that describe the asset flexibility model and the flexibility (EMS) context in more detail.
-          for storage assets we support various state-of-charge parameters.
-For now, the existing in-built schedulers are the best documentation.
+          For example, for storage assets we support various state-of-charge parameters.
+For details on flexibility model and context, see :ref:`describing_flexibility` and the `[POST] /sensors/(id)/schedule/trigger <../api/v3_0.html#post--api-v3_0-sensors-(id)-schedules-trigger>`_ endpoint.
-          We are working on documenting this better, so the learning curve becomes easier.

 Finally, make your scheduler be the one that FlexMeasures will use for certain sensors: